 “You’ve done pretty well at preparing yourself to buy a home.
-Your down payment of 5% is a little light, and will likely impact your rate assuming your approved.
-Same with your credit score, a 720 is good, but the best pricing is reserved usually for 740 or higher, again, assuming your approved.
+Your down payment of 5% is a little light, and will likely impact your rate assuming you’re approved.
+Same with your credit score, a 720 is good, but the best pricing is reserved usually for 740 or higher, again, assuming you’re approved.
 I don’t see any glaring red flags, but I’d definitely recommend doing a full prequalification ASAP to make sure there’s nothing that would keep you from getting approved.”

 I haven’t tried to mislead the customer, but I also haven’t taken it upon myself to tell them how many loan officers pray every day for a client as qualified as they are.